This project is a phased effort to enroll all UO faculty, staff, and students in two-step login with Duo Security.

 - Within a day, two-step login will go into effect for your Duck ID account.

 - Universities around the world, including the UO, are high-priority targets for hackers.
 An example is the phishing attack of August 2018.
+Those attacks have only increased during the COVID-19 outbreak.

 - Stolen UO credentials can be leveraged to gain unauthorized access to personal information, research data, and intellectual property.